PalomaMobile/paloma-android-sdk/palomamobile-android-sdk-notification/README.md

 ## Overview
 Notification SDK module supports the [Notification Service provided by the Paloma Mobile platform cloud](http://54.251.112.144/docs/notification-service/index.html#_service_description).
-At a high level the Friend SDK supports the following functionality:
+At a high level the Notification SDK supports the following functionality:

 * Receiving push notifications via GCM (in future to be expanded to SMS, and custom socket channel)